-Vestd uses Amazon Web Services (AWS) to host the Vestd app and store customer data.
+Vestd uses Amazon Web Services (AWS) to host the Vestd app and store customer data in Ireland (eu-west-1).

 Information on AWS’s own data security compliance can be found on AWS Compliance.